Sri Lanka lifts ban on alcohol sales to women

 Many women refrain from drinking due to cultural and religious norms in Sri Lanka, which is a predominantly Buddhist nation.
 Ms Michele Ruth Gamburd, a researcher in Sri Lanka, told Voice of America: "When I asked why women do not drink, often Buddhism was raised as a reason."

-He has blamed the use of alcohol and tobacco for the rising poverty level and deterioration of health among the poor.

-Following the announcement this week, some took to social media to ask whether the change might lead to more women becoming addicted to alcohol, while others thanked the government for its decision.
+Following the official announcement, some people took to social media to ask whether the change might lead to more women becoming addicted to alcohol, while others thanked the government for its decision.